 Echinocereus viereckii subsp. morricalii (Ríha) N.P.Taylor

-Echinocereus viereckii subsp. morricalii is a clustering cactus, branching profusely from the base with almost spineless stems.
-The stem is up to 20 inches (50 cm) long, up to 3 inches (7.5 cm) in diameter and yellowish-green to bright green in color.
-It will hold purple color with enough bright light.
-During the winter rest they become wrinkled and flabby from lack of water and shrink up to 1/3 their size as they consume their stored water.
-Flowers are bright magenta, funnel-shaped, up to 4 inches (10 cm) in diameter.
+Echinocereus viereckii subsp. morricalii is a cactus with yellowish-green to bright green, almost spineless stems that branch profusely from the base.
+The stems are up to 20 inches (50 cm) long and up to 3 inches (7.5 cm) in diameter.
+They turn purple in full sun.
+During the winter rest, the stems become wrinkled from lack of water.
+The bright magenta flowers are funnel-shaped, up to 4 inches (10 cm) in diameter, and appear in spring.

 How to Grow and Care

 If you can successfully grow other globular cactus, you can most likely grow Echinocereus well.
 One of the key factors in success with these is avoiding any hint of wet soil.
 Because their root systems are weak, they are especially prone to root rot, eventually killing your plant.
 Otherwise, they thrive on a program of intense bright light, slight water, and a steady diet of light fertilizer.
 These cacti are vulnerable to mealybugs and aphids.

 Echinocereus are slow-growing cacti that should only need repotting every other year or so.
 You can prolong the time to repotting by removing plantlets and potting them up in their own pots.
 When repotting a cactus, carefully remove it from its pot and knock away any clumped soil.
 These plants tend to be shallow-rooted with weak root systems, so take care not to damage their roots.